altruios/namshubettulpa/public/namshubettuple/tests.md

 ~He turned over and shifted the covers.~
 *It rang again...*
 'Shit.'
+}{
-*He sighed and reached out for his phone. *
+*He sighed and reached out for his phone. * "K::Hello?"
-"Hello?"
-"Kent...?"
+"T::Kent...?"
 'It was Tom, goddamn it.'
-"This better be important."
+"K::This better be important."
-"You’re girls awol."
+"T::You're girls awol."
-"My girl?"
+"K::My girl?"
 'My wife?
-She’d been gone for -'
+She had been gone for -'
-"The one from last night."
+"K::The one from last night."
-~Tom said.
-And things clicked into place...~
+~Things clicked into place...~
 'Right...
 That woman Martha.'
-~His mind was still warming up - spinning things into place.~ "Awol?
+~His mind was still warming up - spinning things into place.~ "K::Awol?
 As in..."
-"As in: not here, not discharged: missing."
+"T::As in: not here, not discharged: missing."
 *Kent sat up, slowly...*
-~His back wasn’t as amazing as it had been~
+~His back wasn't as amazing as it had been~
 *He groaned out a yawn.*
-"Fine...
+"K::Fine...
-I’ll be there in a little bit."
+I'll be there in a little bit."
 ~The light shown on his tiny loft~
 *Kent squinted and reached over to closed the blinds next to his bed.*
-"I’ll heat up the coffee pot for you,"
+"T::I'll heat up the coffee pot for you,"
-~Tom said.~
-"Don’t do me any special favors."
+"K::Don't do me any special favors."
 ~He meant it...~
 ~It was nice and all...~
-~But Tom’s niceness felt like it had strings attached - strings he didn’t want to pull.~ "It’s coffee, from yesterday, fucking relax...
+~But Tom's niceness felt like it had strings attached - strings he didn't want to pull.~ "T::It's coffee, from yesterday, fucking relax...
 Also,"
 ~There was a pause in the other line.~
-"It’s...
+"T::It's...
-Well: you’ll see when you get here."
+Well: you'll see when you get here."
-"What!"
+"K::What!"
 *He groaned...*
-"Just tell me now."
+"K::Just tell me now."
 *He sat up, looking for his shirt...*
-'Right,'
+'Right'
 ~It was by the door - he just sort of collapsed on his bed last night...~ 'This morning'
 ~He corrected himself~
 ~He realized he was still wearing his pants from last night.~ ~He decided he would change them.~
 ~Another pause.~
-"Well...
+"T::Well...
 I think...
-I don’t know what I think.
+I don't know what I think.
 The other people in the holding cell...
-They’re acting weird."
+They're acting weird."
 ~Another too long pause.~
-*Kent picked out a new shirt from his closet - new pants too,* "Weird how?"
+*Kent picked out a new shirt from his closet - new pants too,* "K::Weird how?"
-"They won’t talk to anyone...
+"T::They won't talk to anyone...
 And, well...
-They’re just standing in front of walls."
+They're just standing in front of walls."
 *Kent cleared his throat,*
-"And?"
+"K::And?"
-"...And it’s really fucking weird."
+"T::...And it's really fucking weird."
-"Weird how."
+"K::Weird how."
 ~Kent was starting to grow impatient.~
-"They’re facing the wall...
+"T::They're facing the wall...
 Right next to it...
 Like - millimeters away."
-"Facing the wall?"
+"K::Facing the wall?"
-~Tom confirmed.~
-"Facing the wall."
+"T::Facing the wall."
-~Kent took a moment to digest that information.~
-"And if you move them away from that wall?"
+~Kent took a moment to digest that information.~ "K::And if you move them away from that wall?"
 'Where were his keys?
 Right - still in his other pants.'
-~That’s why his leg hurt - he’d been sleeping on them.~ "They go right up a wall and face it...
+~That's why his leg hurt - he'd been sleeping on them.~ "T::They go right up a wall and face it...
-I think it’s some sort of prank...
+I think it's some sort of prank...
 But...
 Well: just get down here..."
-"I’m on my way in..."
+"K::I'm on my way in..."
 *The phone clicked. *
 ~He needed coffee.~
 ~A lot of coffee.~